butterfly-ops/docs/objects.md

 --- | --- | ---
 Limit| val_1 | Limits the number of characters in string.

+### Datetime

+Datetime Field type is used to store Date & Time information in [Unix Timestamp format](https://en.wikipedia.org/wiki/Unix_time).
+When you use this field type, it will create a column with type integer, since Unix Timestamp format designates the number of seconds have passed since 1th of January 1970.

+This field type is suitable for Release Date's, Expiry Date's, Event Dates etc. Since it includes time and starts from 1970, we don't recommend this field type to be used for birth dates.

+>[!TIP]
+> When you need a content to be disappear from site before Release Date or Expiry Date automatically, you can use the following special column names:
+> `release_date` for Publication Dates and `expiry_date` for auto Expiration.

 ### Nested

 When you want to store your multiple rows / fields in a single field as JSON, you can use Nested Field Type.